-The accuracy of QPF obtained by assimilating conventional data is improved at lead times +1h and +2h by activating LHN during the assimilation procedure: all components of SAL for conv60 experiment are smaller than those of conv60_nolhn.
-The positive impact of LHN is already lost at +3h (in particular, a significant degradation in L component is observed) but, again, a benefit can be obtained by assimilating also reflectivity volumes.
-In fact, although at +1h the structure and amplitude errors of rad60 are larger than those of conv60 (while location error is slightly smaller), from +2h to +4h each component of SAL is smaller indicating a clear improvement in QPFs accuracy.
-Again, from +5h onwards, the impact of initializing forecasts from different analyses becomes neutral.
-Regarding the combined use of LHN and the assimilation of reflectivity volumes through KENDA, at +1h the S component for rad60 is slightly larger than that of rad60_nolhn, while A and L are almost equal.
-From +2h to +4h each component of SAL of rad60 is always equal or slightly smaller than the corresponding one of rad60_nolhn.
+ready lost at +3 h (in particular, a significant degradation in the L component is observed) but, again, a benefit can be obtained by also assimilating reflectivity volumes.
+In fact, although at +1 h the structure and amplitude errors of rad60 are larger than those of conv60 (while the location error is slightly smaller), from +2 to +4 h each component of SAL is smaller, indicating a clear improvement in QPFs accuracy.
+Again, from +5 h onwards, the impact of initializing forecasts from different analyses becomes neutral.
+Regarding the combined use of LHN and the assimilation of reflectivity volumes through KENDA, at +1 h the S component for rad60 is slightly larger than that of rad60\nolhn, while A and L are almost equal.
+From +2 to +4 h each component of SAL of rad60 is always equal to or slightly smaller than the corresponding one of rad60\nolhn.